mlcommons/mobile_app_open/flutter/documentation/result-spec.md

       Value must be normalized between `0.0` and `1.0`.
     * `formatted`: string
       Formatted accuracy string, often with measuring unit suffix
-  * `measured_duration_ms`: floating point number
+  * `measured_duration`: floating point number
-    Actual duration of the benchmark in milliseconds from start to finish.
+    Actual duration of the benchmark in seconds from start to finish.
   * `measured_samples`: integer number
     Actual number of samples evaluated during the benchmark
   * `loadgen_info`: map